joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

 removes that filter from the set.

     // Example of removing a glow filter from a set of filters, where the
-    //filter you want to remove is the only GlowFilter instance applied
+    // filter you want to remove is the only GlowFilter instance applied
     // to the filtered object.

     var tempFilters:Array = filteredObject.filters;